Maya Corrigan

 Holmes at Reichenbach Falls illustrated by Sidney Paget

-Holmes illustrated by Sidney Paget
+Holmes in "The Final Problem," illustrated by Sidney Paget

 Holmes and Dracula on Film